 1. Diversification is crucial therefore there should be deliberate effort on the part of the government to steer the state away from reliance on oil derived revenues.

-2. The state government should deepen engagement with its citizens in policy formulation and implementation.
-This will ensure that government spending is impactful.
+6. The state governments should deepen engagement with its citizens in energy transition and climate-responsive policy formulation and implementation given the impact on their lives and livelihoods.
+This will ensure that the government budget and other policies are impactful.

 10. Investing in human capital through improved allocation and releases for the social sector namely; health, education, water and sanitation (WASH).